Corey Oates

-Corey Oates (born 20 October 1994) is an Australian professional rugby league footballer who plays as er for the Brisbane Broncos in the NRL.
+Corey Oates (born 20 October 1994) is a former Australian professional rugby league footballer and radio presenter.
+He played as er for the Brisbane Broncos in the National Rugby League (NRL).
+He currently co-hosts the KIIS 97.3 breakfast radio program "Robin, Kip with Corey Oates" alongside Robin Bailey and Kip Wightman.

-Oates has represented Queensland in the State of Origin series.
+Oates also represented Queensland in the State of Origin series.

-He is the only remaining player from the Broncos 2015 NRL Grand Final team still in a playing capacity at the club.

 Background

 Oates was born in Biloela, Queensland, Australia but was raised in the small town of Baralaba.

 He played his junior football for the Baralaba Panthers and attended St Brendan's College in Yeppoon before being signed by the Brisbane Broncos.

+He begain his radio career in late 2024 as co-host of KIIS 97.3's breakfast radio program, alongside Robin Bailey and Kip Wightman - which became titled "Robyn, Kip now with Corey Oates".

 Playing career

 Early career

 Oates played for the Brisbane Broncos NYC team in 2012–2013.

 On 21 April 2012, Oates represented the Queensland Under 20s team against the New South Wales Under 20s, playing off the interchange bench in the 18–14 loss at Penrith Stadium.

 In 2013 he continued playing for the Brisbane Broncos in the under 20s and again represented the Queensland under 20s.

 In Round 17 of the 2013 NRL season, Oates made his NRL debut for the Brisbane Broncos against the Melbourne Storm, coming off the interchange bench in Brisbane's 32–0 loss at AAMI Park.
 In his next match, in Round 18 against the Cronulla-Sutherland Sharks at Suncorp Stadium, Oates scored his first NRL career try in Brisbane's 19–18 loss.
 Oates finished his debut year in the NRL with him playing in 9 matches and scoring 8 tries for the Brisbane club in the 2013 NRL season.
 Oates was named the 2013 Brisbane Broncos season's rookie of the year.
 On 27 August 2013, Oates was named at second-row in the 2013 NYC team of the year.